 - Find your safe space.
 When you’re seeking support, look for communities that can speak to your identity in a holistic way.
-“Not all communities are safe or beneficial for all people,” “says Dior.
-“You may find a mental health group that offers one kind of support, but it might not be a positive space if you’re LGBTQ or a person of color, for instance, make sure your support group is a positive space for you.
+If you’re LGBTQ+ or a person of color, for instance, make sure your support group is a positive space for you.

 - Avoid people who make you feel worse.
 Tune in to how you feel after conversations.
 If you notice that you tend to feel worse after talking with a particular friend or family member, they may not be the right person to confide in next time.

 Once you start talking about your mental health, it’s important to set some boundaries for yourself.
 “You don’t want your mental health to define you,” says Dr. Howard, “so it’s important to decide who you want to talk to about it, and how much.”